Main UK Pendulum Floor Testing offices at Preston, Blackpool (Lancashire) and Banbury, Oxford, Rugby and Coventry, (Oxfordshire and Warwickshire) -

 What is Acid Etching?

-The idea is a solution of hydrofluoric acid will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.
+Acid Etching on a floor is achieved by adding a solution of hydrofluoric acid, which will will eat into a floor surface and ‘etch’ it and provide a level of slip resistance afterwards.
 The acid used is generally a hydrofluoric acid, a rather nasty substance, which if applied correctly can eat into resins, concretes, marble etc.

 But Acid Etch also eats into eyes, skin, lungs and so on.
 It’s nasty stuff!